shreyashankar/shreyashankar.github.io/content/blog/new-grad-advice/index.md

 ---
-title: "Choosing between a PhD and industry for new computer science graduates"
+title: "Choosing Between a PhD and Industry for New Computer Science Graduates"
 date: "2020-07-24"
 description: ''
 tags: ['personal']